eladiocs/scrum-poker/README.md

 Replace your `app.ts` with:

 > **Note:** Replace your files only if you are using a newly created project.
 If not, you will have to figure out how to add it in.

-> **Note:** Styles from files such as `index.css`, `main.css`, `base.css` can interfere with the component's styles.
-> Remove their content if you can.
-If not, you will have to figure out how to make styles not collision.

 ```ts
 import { Component, signal, CUSTOM_ELEMENTS_SCHEMA } from '@angular/core';